 The AURIN Portal contains a rich range of data and analytical tools.

-Over 3000 datasets from more than 90 data providers can be retrieved through the AURIN Portal, and over 100 analytical and visualisation tools provide extensive scope for spatialising, integrating, manipulating and mapping diverse data from across multiple research disciplines.
+Thousands of datasets from hundreds of data providers can be retrieved through the AURIN Portal, and over 100 analytical and visualisation tools provide extensive scope for spatialising, integrating, manipulating and mapping diverse data from across multiple research disciplines.

 The AURIN Portal is accessible to everyone with an Australian Access Federation (AAF) login, which means everyone with a .edu.au account and staff from other public research institutions such as the CSIRO.
 Log in with your University credentials here.